Blynkosaur/Blynkosaur/README.md

 ## Projects

 ### 🧠 Neural Network from Scratch
-Built a fully functional neural network **without using any machine learning libraries** like TensorFlow or PyTorch.
+Built a fully functional neural network **without using any machine learning libraries** like TensorFlow or PyTorch to classify **tumors**.
 Implemented key components like:
 - Forward propagation
 - Backpropagation